UNC President Emeritus Margaret Spellings

-Since becoming president of the 17-institution UNC System on March 1, 2016, Spellings has overseen a strategic planning process that won unanimous approval from the UNC Board of Governors for its roadmap titled Higher Expectations.
-That roadmap has led to unprecedented performance agreements at each UNC System institution which outline measurable goals and metrics to advance key UNC System priorities like improving graduation rates, reducing achievement gaps, and ensuring access for students of every background.
+As president of the 17-institution UNC System, Spellings oversaw a strategic planning process that won unanimous approval from the UNC Board of Governors for its roadmap titled Higher Expectations.
+That roadmap led to performance agreements at each UNC System institution which outline measurable goals and metrics to advance key UNC System priorities like improving graduation rates, reducing achievement gaps, and ensuring access for students of every background.

-During her time as president, Spellings has worked with the Board of Governors and the NC General Assembly to ensure college affordability by putting a lid on tuition and implementing NC Promise, the state’s bold initiative to reduce tuition at three institutions to just $500 per semester for in-state students.
-With renewed trust from the General Assembly, the UNC System received its strongest budget in more than a decade, and with the confidence of NC voters, the UNC System has moved forward the ConnectNC Bond, which is enabling transformational progress at each of the 17 institutions.
+During her time as president, Spellings worked with the Board of Governors and the NC General Assembly to ensure college affordability by putting a lid on tuition and implementing NC Promise, the state’s bold initiative to reduce tuition at three institutions to just $500 per semester for in-state students.
+The UNC System also moved forward the ConnectNC Bond, which is enabling transformational progress at each of the 17 institutions.

 Beyond her service at the federal level, Spellings served as President of the George W. Bush Presidential Center in Dallas, Texas, as President of the U.S. Chamber of Commerce Foundation, and at the state-level in Texas politics.
 She served as a senior advisor to then-Governor Bush of Texas, as head of governmental and external relations for the Texas Association of School Boards, and in key positions at Austin Community College and with the Texas Legislature.